The 46th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 12 - 14, 2001.

 2001 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division project exhibitor of the 46th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Ryan Patterson , Central High School in Grand Junction, grade 11, for the project The Sign Translator.
-Second place for best project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Keri Propst, Merino Jr/Sr High School in Merino, grade 12, for the project A Possible Cystic Fibrosis Treatment: The Production of Glutathione by Inducing MRP Expression.
-Awarded third place for best project and winner of an all-expense paid trip to observe at the Intel ISEF was Milena Pastore, Monte Vista High School in Monte Vista, grade 11, for the project They Came, They Saw, They Devoured.
+The top two Senior Division project exhibitors (individual) won a trip to compete in the Intel International Science and Engineering Fair held in San Jose, CA May 6 - 12, 2001.
+First place went to Ryan Patterson, Central High School in Grand Junction, grade 11, for the project The Sign Translator.
+Second place went to Keri Propst, Merino Jr/Sr High School in Merino, grade 12, for the project A Possible Cystic Fibrosis Treatment: The Production of Glutathione by Inducing MRP Expression.
+The third place winner, awarded an all-expense paid trip to observe at the Intel ISEF was Milena Pastore, Monte Vista High School in Monte Vista, grade 11, for the project They Came, They Saw, They Devoured.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Betsy Taylor from Palmer High School in Colorado Springs, grade 12, for the project A Study of Environmental Hormones: Testing PVC Extract on Wild Fruit Flies.

-The winner of the Senior Division Student Choice Award was Evan Burgess, Fairview High School in Boulder, grade 12, for the project Dating Paleo-Glaciers With A GIS-Based Analysis Of Moraine Erosion and Bennett Merriman, Wasson High School in Colorado Springs, grade 11, for the project Ionic Propulsion.
+The winners (tied) of the Senior Division Student Choice Award were Evan Burgess, Fairview High School in Boulder, grade 12, for the project Dating Paleo-Glaciers With A GIS-Based Analysis Of Moraine Erosion and Bennett Merriman, Wasson High School in Colorado Springs, grade 11, for the project Ionic Propulsion.
 The Junior Division Student Choice winner was Adam Sidman, North Middle School in Colorado Springs, grade 7, for the project Patterns in DNA: The Vocabulary of Life.

 The winner of the Poster Art Contest was Molly Kraus and Hannah Kraus, Pagosa Springs Junior High School in Pagosa Springs.